KrishPraba/TamilWriterIRSystem/README.md

 Cleaned data was indexed in Elasticsearch using the Bulk API of Elasticsearch python client.

-A custom analyzer was created with on the text fields with appropriate custom filters.
-The custom filter contained tamil_stopper, indic_normalizer and tamil_stemmer for removing stopwords, normalizing Unicode representation of text and stemming the text.
+A custom analyzer was created on the text fields with appropriate custom filters.
+The custom filter contained tokenizer, tamil_stopper, indic_normalizer and tamil_stemmer for tokenizing text, removing stopwords, normalizing Unicode representation of text and stemming the text.
 The custom analyzer was added when creating the index.

  ```json
 {